 - Rhythmbox 3.2.4

-The Ubuntu repos have also been refreshed so that the tide of other ace software, like GIMP, VLC and Krita, are readily available.
+The Ubuntu repos have also been refreshed so that a tide of other ace apps, like GIMP, VLC and Krita, are readily available.

 If you’re an avid user of Snap apps on Ubuntu — and judging by the tech’s rapid adoption, chances are you are — then there are a couple of notable changes to appreciate in Cosmic.

 - Find beta & alpha apps in Ubuntu Software

 - Snap mounts no longer shown in System Monitor